As a part of Connected Communities, new students are assigned to one of five Commons.

 Here are the descriptions of those remarkable vessels.

 In 1776, the 19 year-old Marquis de Lafayette purchased and outfitted La Victoire, a small merchant ship, in preparation for his voyage to America.
+First-year residents of Watson Hall are members of the Victoire Commons.

 In 1779, the Marquis returned to France on furlough on board America’s newest and finest warship, the Alliance.
+First-year residents of Ruef Hall and Easton Hall are members of the Alliance Commons.

 In 1780, Lafayette boarded the handsome new French frigate, l’Hermione, for the return trip to America.
+First-year residents of McKeen Hall, Gates Hall, and 49 South College Drive are members of the Hermione Commons.

 In 1824, arriving in New York harbor to a riotous welcome on the packet Cadmus, the Marquis de Lafayette returned to America at the invitation of Congress for what became known as his “Farewell Tour of America.”
+First-year residents of Conway House and Kamine Hall are members of the Cadmus Commons.

 In 1825, the newly-built frigate, the Brandywine, ordered by John Quincy Adams in honor of the Marquis for Lafayette, sailed down the Potomac for The Marquis’ final return voyage to France.
+First-year residents of South College and Marquis Hall are members of the Brandywine Commons.